Population-based Evaluation in Repeated Rock-Paper-Scissors as a Benchmark for Multiagent Reinforcement Learning: Repeated Rock, Paper, Scissors

 $BR(\pi_i) = \{ \pi_{-i}|G_{0, -i, (\pi_i, \pi_{-i})} = \max_{\pi_{-i}'} \{ G_{0, -i, (\pi_i, \pi'_{-i})} \} \}$ is the set of best responses to $\pi_i$.
 Notice that exploitability is expressed in the opponent's return; it is non-negative and its lowest value is zero when an agent is not exploitable.
 However, due to the maximization over the entire policy space, it can be too computationally expensive to compute exactly, so we can approximate it by running several learning algorithms and taking the maximum achievable value.
 Another measure of approximate exploitability uses the bots as exploiters, taking the maximum over the bots, where $P$ is the population:

-Head-to-head performance of all bots in the population is visualized in Figure~\ref{fig:rps-table}\footnote{This table can be found in OpenSpiel~\cite{LanctotEtAl2019OpenSpiel}.}.
+Head-to-head performance of all bots in the population is visualized in Figure~\ref{fig:rps-table}\footnote{The precise values in this table are available from OpenSpiel~\citep{LanctotEtAl2019OpenSpiel}: \url{https://github.com/google-deepmind/open_spiel/tree/master/open_spiel/data/paper_data/pbe_rrps}}.
 Each cell represents an average over 1000 episodes.
-Figures \ref{fig:pop-values} and \ref{fig:expl-values} summarize some properties of the population.
+Figure \ref{fig:pop-expl-values} summarizes some properties of the population.
 First, the population returns of each bot range from $-648.42$ to $288.15$, achieved by \textsc{greenberg}. \textsc{greenberg} dominates (achieves higher value against all opponents) five bots, and \textsc{iocainebot} dominates one bot.
 Second, the within-population exploitabilities range from $1.2$ (\textsc{randbot}) to $1000$, with several reaching this upper-bound, $316.1$ on average.
-We then trained several RL algorithms until empirical converges (millions of episodes) against each bot independently: Q-learning and IMPALA~\cite{Espeholte18IMPALA} with $R \in \{1, 3, 5, 10 \}$, and defined the external-learned exploitability of that bot as the maximum value achieved among these eight.
+We then trained several RL algorithms until empirical converges (millions of episodes) against each bot independently: Q-learning and IMPALA~\citep{Espeholte18IMPALA} with $R \in \{1, 3, 5, 10 \}$, and defined the external-learned exploitability of that bot as the maximum value achieved among these eight.
 These values range from $4.8$ to $1000.0$, with an average of $420.3$.
 The within-population exploitability achieves 75.2\% of the external-learned exploitability on average, and varies between 50-100\% of the external-learned exploitability on most bots.
 Due to this consistency across bots and significantly less computation requirements, we mainly use within-population exploitability from here on.